freddychenyouren2/cs3219-ay2425s1-project-g52/README.md

 npm install
 ```

-Once that is done, last step is to get both the `.env` files from a developer and drop it into either the `frontend` or `backend` directory
+Once these are done, last step is to get both the frontend and backend `.env` files from a developer and drop it into the `frontend` and `backend\question-service` directory respectively.

 ## Running the application